 Self-driving car tech firm Quanergy in China-backed SPAC deal to go public

-June 22 (Reuters) - Quanergy Systems Inc, a supplier of self-driving car technology, said on Tuesday it will go public through a merger with Chinese blank-check company CITIC Capital Acquisition Corp (CCAC.N).
+(Reuters) - Quanergy Systems Inc, a supplier of self-driving car technology, said on Tuesday it will go public through a merger with Chinese blank-check company CITIC Capital Acquisition Corp.

 Quanergy is the latest company developing LiDAR technology - which uses laser beams to help generate a three-dimensional map of the road - to turn to a special-purpose acquisition company (SPAC) to go public.

-Others that have done so include Peter Thiel-backed Luminar Technologies Inc (LAZR.O) and AEye Inc.
+Others that have done so include Peter Thiel-backed Luminar Technologies Inc and AEye Inc.

 The SPAC deal values Quanergy at $1.1 billion, and the transaction is expected to close in the second half of 2021, the company said in a news release.

 CCAC raised around $240 million in an IPO on the New York Stock Exchange in February 2020.
-It is sponsored by CITIC Capital Holdings Limited, which is backed by CITIC Group (CITIC.UL), China’s largest investment conglomerate.
+It is sponsored by CITIC Capital Holdings Limited, which is backed by CITIC Group, China’s largest investment conglomerate.

 Under the proposed SPAC deal, Quanergy shareholders would own about 72% of the combined company, while SPAC shareholders would own around 20%, with most of the remainder going to outside investors.